iggredible/Learn-Vim/ch21_vimrc.md

 - `$HOME/.vim/vimrc`
 - `$EXINIT`
 - `$HOME/.exrc`
-- `$HOME/.vim/exrc`
 - `$VIMRUNTIME/default.vim`

-When you start Vim, it will check the above seven locations in that order for a vimrc file.
+When you start Vim, it will check the above six locations in that order for a vimrc file.
 The first found vimrc file will be used and the rest is ignored.

 First Vim will look for a `$VIMINIT`.
 If there is nothing there, Vim will check for `$HOME/.vimrc`.
 If there is nothing there, Vim will check for `$HOME/.vim/vimrc`.
 If Vim finds it, it will stop looking and use `$HOME/.vim/vimrc`.